theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![The circuit for creating a variable-pulse waveform from a sawtooth waveform](/static/juno/pulse-circuit.png)

-The Juno uses a standard TL08x op-amp for the comparator[^better-compare].
+The Juno uses a standard TL08x op-amp as an **inverting** comparator[^better-compare].
 The comparator compares the sawtooth wave against an adjustable voltage and switches its output from on to off when the sawtooth rises above that voltage.
 If the voltage is at 50% of the range, then the pulse-width will be 50% because the comparator will switch halfway through the waveform.
 If the voltage is higher, then the comparator will remain on for a longer period of time and therefore the pulse width will be higher.
+If the voltage is lower, the comparator will remain on for a shorted period of time and the pulse width will be lower.
 This is a little easier to understand with an animation:

 <canvas id="pulse" width="1000" height="600"></canvas>
 <form class="canvas-controls" id="pulse-form">